grcbit/grc4ciso/README.md

 ### **Risk Management**

+This module provide you functionalities to identify, analize and evaluate risks.
+It has a methodology already loaded based on impact, probability and risk levels (risk = impact * probability).

 You can evaluate risks using CVSS (Common Vulnerability Score System) calculator integrated in the risk module.

 <img width="685" alt="image" src="https://github.com/grcbit/grc4ciso/assets/60721087/21335b85-f667-45c4-9d60-c39e65bbee7e">